-Supilinn, or Soup Town or Tartu is one of the last historic 19th century slums surviving in Europe.
-The neighborhood sprung up around A Le Coq brewery on the bank of Emajõgi river.
+Supilinn, or Soup Town of Tartu, is one of the last historic 19th-century slums surviving in Europe.
+The neighborhood sprang up around A Le Coq brewery on the bank of Emajõgi river.
 The low-lying riverbank was a swamp, flooded each year by the river.
 Cheap land attracted the large masses of poor brewery workers who built a maze of wooden houses and muddy streets and small gardens.

-Tartu, a home to Estonia’s oldest and most important universities had a steady influx of poor students pouring in from the countryside each year, all of them in need of cheap housing.
-The neighborhood soon acquired an air of wanton reckless bohemian life, leading to notoriety and fame of the area, where rowdy students colluded with loose girls, and booze was more plentiful then clean water.
+Tartu, a home to Estonia’s oldest and most important universities, had a steady influx of poor students pouring in from the countryside each year, all of them in need of cheap housing.
+The neighborhood soon acquired an air of wanton reckless bohemian life, leading to notoriety and fame for the area, where booze was more plentiful then clean water.

-The district nowadays undergoes a process of slow gentrification, becoming a fashionable residence area.
+The district nowadays is undergoing a process of slow gentrification, becoming a fashionable residence area.

 Visit Estonia with Atlas Obscura Trips

 Take a deep dive into Baltic history and culture on this immersive adventure through Estonia, Latvia, and Lithuania, covering everything from ancient traditions to bunkers, silos, and grand memorial complexes.